 A Bookmark saves the address of a website which lets you quickly access it in future, without having to type the address manually or remember it.

 Blogger or Blogspot is a blogging platform which you can use to create blogs for free, without having to setup a web server and deal with technical things.
 It comes with your Google account and is extremely easy to start a blog, write content and build a readership.

-Black hat SEO is a teminology used to depict illegitimate ways of gaining search engine rankings.
-Usually, black hat methods do not follow seo guidelines set by Google and other search engines and these methods focus only on getting search rankings by hook or crook.
+Black hat SEO is a terminology used to depict illegitimate ways of gaining search engine rankings.
+Usually, black hat methods do not follow SEO guidelines set by Google and other search engines and these methods focus only on getting search rankings by hook or crook.